hynrey/EDDI-russian-personality/README.md

 # EDDI Russian personality

-Russian persnality created for open source project [EDDI](https://github.com/EDCD/EDDI).
+Russian personality created for open source project [EDDI](https://github.com/EDCD/EDDI).

 EDDI is a companion application for Elite: Dangerous, providing responses to events that occur in-game using data from the game as well as various third-party tools.